Anthropogenic

 -

-Activation & fission products
+Activation products

 -